attilathedud/vscode-data-converter/README.md

 [Download here.](https://marketplace.visualstudio.com/items?itemName=attilathedud.data-converter)

-Data Converter is a VSCode that allows you to quick convert sections of data from one form to another.
-It can be used to assist in debugging error logs or any other number heavy process.
+Data Converter is a VSCode extension that allows you to quickly convert sections of data from one form to another.
+It can be used to assist in debugging error logs or any other number-heavy process.

 ## Usage
 Select text and press `Alt+D` to bring up the options menu.